Add to your Claude Code skills

 Claude Code is the principal user.
 Keep one shared behavior layer and thin packaging layers per runtime:

-claude-plugin/ is the primary distribution target and UX surface.claude-plugin/skills/wiki-manager/ is the behavioral source of truth.plugins/llm-wiki/skills/wiki/ is the generated Codex packaging target behind @wiki.plugins/llm-wiki-opencode/ is the OpenCode and Pi packaging target..agents/plugins/marketplace.json makes the Codex plugin installable from this repo.AGENTS.md is the portable single-file protocol for any other LLM agent.Supported clients:
+claude-plugin/ is the primary distribution target and UX surface.claude-plugin/skills/wiki-manager/ is the behavioral source of truth.plugins/llm-wiki/skills/wiki/ is the generated Codex packaging target behind @wiki.claude-plugin/skills/wiki-manager/references/query-lite.md is the canonical read-only query protocol.profiles/query-lite/SKILL.md and generated wiki-query skills expose that protocol without the full research context.plugins/llm-wiki-opencode/ is the OpenCode and Pi packaging target..agents/plugins/marketplace.json makes the Codex plugin installable from this repo.AGENTS.md is the portable single-file protocol for any other LLM agent.Query and research presets:

 |---|---|---|---|